Month 1, Day 28, Thursday 9:40 a.m.

 Ana passed Alec a cookie and a sympathetic look, patting him on the hand.
 “Here.
 Eat something before you get any grumpier.”
 She turned to Sebastien.
 “Newton Moore was his tutor, you know.
 It’s a little frightening to think about.”

-Damien patted Sebastien’s shoulder, perhaps unconsciously mimicking Ana.
-“I know how it is.
+Damien tossed his hair back.
+“I sympathize, Sebastien.
 Everyone keeps asking me for details since my Family runs the coppers.
 But I couldn’t tell them anything even if I wanted to, because I don’t know much.
-I sent a letter to Titus asking about what happened, but he only replied with the basics that I already pretty much know.
-He’s too busy with the investigation.”
+I sent a letter to Titus, but he’s too busy with the investigation.”
 Damien coughed awkwardly.
 “Also, it is confidential since the investigation is still ongoing, even if Titus isn’t bound by the secrets of the Red Guard like someone in a lesser position might be.”

-Damien probably knew, or had been able to extrapolate, a little more than he was letting on, but Sebastien was grateful that he wasn’t sharing like he might have before being inducted into their fake secret organization.
+Damien probably knew, or had extrapolated, more than he was letting on.
+Sebastien was grateful that he wasn’t sharing with the others, as he likely would have before being inducted into their fake secret organization.

 “A lot less than one in fifteen people break and become an Aberrant,” Alec muttered, accepting another cookie from Ana.
 The plate was rapidly emptying.